juanmirocks/STRING-tagger-server/README.md

  4. Copied a new server.py and Makefile in the right directory
  5. Do the tests and check the results

-* Modifying the work so that all the parameters can be given directly through the web (still working - not functional):
+* Modifying the work so that all the parameters can be given directly through the API:
  1. Create correct forms and re-directing
  2. Validate the inputs
  3. Validate the outputs and maybe put the output in a separate file

  * Added unit tests and changed the way the queries are done:
  1. Specify in the link what you want tagged
  2. Validate the inputs in tests